dfki-ric/pytransform3d/doc/source/user_guide/viser.rst

 Examples
 --------

-The gallery contains four viser examples that cover a range of use cases:
+The gallery contains five viser examples that cover a range of use cases:

 * :ref:`sphx_glr__auto_examples_viser_vis_viser_shapes.py` -- all geometric
   primitives in a single static scene.